DEEPS STEP - Department of Earth, Environmental, and Planetary Sciences’ Science-Teaching and Education Program

 DEEPS STEP is the outreach program of our department that works in partnership with Providence Public Schools’ Department (PPSD) in order to develop and bring Earth Science lessons into local elementary classrooms.

-With the introduction of Next Generation Science Standards (NGSS) in Rhode Island schools in 2016 our program was re-designed to focus on the goal of assisting PPSD teachers in their transition to NGSS and the three dimensions of learning.
+With the introduction of Next Generation Science Standards (NGSS) in Rhode Island schools in 2016 our program was re-designed under the leadership of the program’s coordinator, Olga Prilipko Huber, to focus on the goal of assisting PPSD teachers in their transition to NGSS and the three dimensions of learning.

 We develop quarter-long, multi-lesson Earth Science Modules for grades 2-5 that are aligned with grade-specific NGSS and are centered on inquiry-driven science learning.
 Our volunteers co-teach the Modules with participating teachers in three Providence public schools (Vartan Gregorian, Pleasant View and Martin Luther King).
 Each year ~30 members of our department (graduate and undergraduate students, postdocs and faculty) get involved in the program.